tubitak-bilgem-yte/ember-contextual-table/README.md

 Ember Table as a Contextual Component

+# Motivation

 ember-contextual-table is an addon developed based on [Open/Closed principle](https://en.wikipedia.org/wiki/Open/closed_principle) thanks to rocking Contextual Components concept of Ember.

 The main idea behind developing yet another ember table is to avoid static column definition declarations within component.js files (hence inevitable usage of component helper within addon code to create components of developers dynamically at runtime) and give freedom to developers for customization via using contextual-table in block form.

 ember-contextual-table does not do any magic at component lifecycle hooks to create and/or register to developers' custom column components.
 Its code is pretty simple and clear; at least we hope so.
 Feel free to contribute and comment.

+## Usage Samples

-When using ember-contextual-template; you define your table in kind of a declarative way within template you are developing.
+When using ember-contextual-table; you define your table in kind of a declarative way within template you are developing.
 Consider the simple example given below:

     {{#data-table data=data selectionMode='multiple'
             selectionChanged=(action 'selectionChanged') classNames=tableClassNames as |t|}}